gcharters/open-cloud-native-intro/README.md

 #### MicroProfile OpenAPI

-d.
 When you started Open Liberty it wrote out two endpoints for MicroProfile OpenAPI: <a href="http://localhost:9080/openapi/">http://localhost:9080/openapi/</a> and <a href="http://localhost:9080/openapi/ui/">http://localhost:9080/openapi/ui/</a>.
 Clicking on the first link displays a machine-readable yaml description of the service, the format of which is defined by the <a href="https://www.openapis.org/">OpenAPI Initiative</a>.

 ```YAML
 openapi: 3.0.0